-"Permit" means a document issued by the City that allows the installation and use of an OWTS, or waste discharge requirements, or a waiver of waste discharge requirements that authorizes discharges from an OWTS.
+"Permit" means a document issued by the City that allows the installation and use of an OWTS, or WDRs, or a waiver of WDR's issued by the RWQCB that authorizes discharges from an OWTS pursuant to the LAMP, the Hesperia Municipal Code, or any other regulation of the City, its subsidiaries, or the SWRCB and RWQCB.

-"Person" means any individual, firm, association, organization, partnership, business trust, corporation, company, State agency or department, or unit of local government who is, or that is, subject to this LAMP.
+"Person" means any individual, firm, co-partnership, association, organization, partnership, business trust, corporation, company, State agency or department, or unit of local government who is, or that is, subject to the LAMP.